homeslicesolutions-zz/backbone-model-file-upload/README.md

 This plugin upgrades the current `save` method to be able to upload files.

-NOTE: This file upload plugin can only work if the model is flattened.
-Deep nested objects within in the model will not output correctly.
-(Explained later)
+NOTE: This plugin will require deep parsing in the back-end since it won't be using a JSON object.
+In other words, your normal JSON serialization won't work here.
+It will convert the model to a key/value pattern.
+Model will be flattened on request.

 ## How to use
 Grab the File object from the DOM, `set` it to an attribute, then call `save`.
 That's it!  (`save` with the attribute parameter works as well)